Storm Chase Details

 The funnel was persistent, crossing I-40 but not on the ground at that time.
 We headed north on 295, following the tornado north as it grew in size.
 Many power flashes including green, blue and orange were observed, and at two points we crossed the damage path where power lines had fallen.

 We continued north onto TX-70 at this point towards Pampa, then around the south side bypass.
 A very large wedge tornado had developed at this point, and was to our southeast as we were heading E/NE on US-60 out of Pampa.
 We ran into a wet RFD as the tornado crossed at close range in front of us.
-Stress levels were pretty high inside of the car at that point.
-We nearly ran into power lines across the road.

 Almost out of fuel